Israeli Data Show School Openings Were a Disaster That Wiped Out Lockdown Gains

 JERUSALEM—Israel’s unchecked resurgence of COVID-19 was propelled by the abrupt May 17 decision to reopen all schools, medical and public health officials have told The Daily Beast.

-The assessment of Israel’s trajectory has direct bearing on the heated debate currently underway in the United States between the Trump White House, which is demanding a nationwide reopening of schools, and federal health authorities, which caution it could put the wider population at risk.
+The assessment of Israel’s trajectory has direct bearing on the heated debate currently underway in the United States between President Donald Trump, who is demanding a nationwide reopening of schools for what appear to be largely political reasons, and health authorities who caution it could put the wider population at risk.

+Importantly, on May 17 in Israel it appeared the virus not only was under control, but defeated.
+Israel reported only 10 new cases of COVID-19 in the entire country that day.
+In the U.S. the debate often is about reopening schools where the disease is not only not in decline, but surging.

 On Sunday, for instance, U.S. Education Secretary Betsy DeVos told Chris Wallace on Fox News Sunday, “There’s nothing in the data that suggests that kids being in school is in any way dangerous.”
-But that is not the case in Israel, where the data appear all too clear.
+But that is not the case in Israel, where the data from June appear all too clear, even if the data from July, since the COVID tsunami came back, are very hard to come by.

-The road from anti-coronavirus paradigm to rampant infection in this country of 9 million people began on May 17, experts say.

 The announcement followed a more cautious experiment of several weeks in which only children in the first, second and third grades were brought back to classrooms, and taught in small, non-intersecting groups called “capsules.”